vz086/tiktool/README.md

-If you encounter any errors, feel free to open an issue.
+If you encounter any errors, feel free to open an issue & I will do my best to assist you.